paulfioravanti/plover-q-and-a/INSTRUCTIONS.md

 ### Bylines

-Bylines are used to indicate the lawyer that owns, or is in charge of, the current line of questioning to a witness.
-Lawyers are the only speakers that get bylines.
+Bylines are typically used to indicate the lawyer that owns, or is in charge of, the current line of questioning to a witness.

 [Platinum Steno][]'s convention is to output the lawyer's title and surname, all in capital letters, and then sign in a question.
 This plugin uses that convention as the default output (but this can be changed via configuration).

+In Platinum Steno-style Q&A, lawyers are the only speakers that get bylines.
+However, the concept of an "answer byline", where a witness under cross-examination is "checked back in" by name after another third party speaks, would seem to exist in other styles like the one used in [Tasmania][] courts, as exemplified in [this document][].
+Therefore, this plugin also supports "answer bylines" for a witness.

-Byline commands start with a `BYLINE` argument, followed by one of the lawyer type command arguments:
+Byline commands start with a `BYLINE` argument, then add one of the following command arguments:

 - `PLAINTIFF_1`
 - `PLAINTIFF_2`
 - `DEFENSE_1`
 - `DEFENSE_2`
+- `WITNESS`

-Then, followed by one of the following arguments:
+Then, add one of the following arguments:

-- `INITIAL`
+- `INITIAL` (only used for lawyer byline entries)
 - `FOLLOWING_INTERROGATIVE`
 - `FOLLOWING_STATEMENT`
 - `FOLLOWING_INTERRUPT`